Monday, 2 August 2021

 Every person over the age of eighteen should make a Will.
-Your Will sets out how you want your property and possessions distributed when you die.
+Your Will sets out how you want your assets distributed when you die.

 Why make a Will?

 Making a Will gives you control over who receives your assets (and in what share) upon your death.
 It also allows you to appoint an Executor you trust, who will take care that the terms of your Will are complied with.
 Your Will should also address who you wish to receive your estate should your initial beneficiary fail to survive you.

 In other words, your Will should address any possible situation at the time of your death, even though it might appear to be a very unlikely situation.

 You can change your Will or part of it at any time as long as you have the capacity to do so.